cloudevents/spec/cesql/spec.md

 CloudEvents SQL expressions (also known as CESQL) allow computing values and matching of CloudEvent attributes against complex expressions that lean on the syntax of Structured Query Language (SQL) `WHERE` clauses.
-Using SQL-derived expressions for message filtering is in widespread implementation use because the Java Message Service (JMS) message selector syntax also leans on SQL.
-Note that neither the SQL standard (ISO 9075) nor the JMS standard nor any other SQL dialect are used as a normative foundation or constrain the expression syntax defined in this specification, but the syntax is informed by them.
+Using SQL-derived expressions for message filtering has widespread implementation usage because the Java Message Service (JMS) message selector syntax also leans on SQL.
+Note that neither the SQL standard (ISO 9075) nor the JMS standard nor any other SQL dialect is used as a normative foundation or to constrain the expression syntax defined in this specification, but the syntax is informed by them.

 CESQL is a _[Total pure functional programming language][total-programming-language-wiki]_ in order to guarantee the termination of the evaluation of the expression.
-It features a type system correlated to the [CloudEvents type system][ce-type-system] and it features boolean and arithmetics operations, as well as built-in functions for string manipulation.
+It features a type system correlated to the [CloudEvents type system][ce-type-system], and it features boolean and arithmetic operations, as well as built-in functions for string manipulation.

-The language is not constrained to a particular execution environment, which means it might run in a source, in a producer, in an intermediary, and it can be implemented using any technology stack.
+The language is not constrained to a particular execution environment, which means it might run in a source, in a producer, or in an intermediary, and it can be implemented using any technology stack.

-The CloudEvents Expression Language assumes the input always includes but is not limited to a single valid and type checked CloudEvent instance.
+The CloudEvents Expression Language assumes the input always includes, but is not limited to, a single valid and type-checked CloudEvent instance.
 An expression MUST NOT mutate the value of the input CloudEvent instance, nor any of the other input values.
 The evaluation of an expression observes the concept of [referential transparency][referential-transparency-wiki].
 The output of a CESQL expression evaluation is always a _boolean_, an _integer_ or a _string_, and it might include an error.

 The CloudEvents Expression Language doesn't support the handling of the data field of the CloudEvent instances, due to its polymorphic nature and complexity.
-We strongly encourage users that needs this functionality to use other more appropriate tools.
+Users that need this functionality ought to use other more appropriate tools.

 ### 1.1.
 Conformance